American Homes 4 Rent (NYSE:AMH) Releases FY 2022 Earnings Guidance

-American Homes 4 Rent (NYSE:AMH – Get Rating) updated its FY 2022 earnings guidance on Monday.
+American Homes 4 Rent (NYSE:AMH – Get Rating) issued an update on its FY 2022 earnings guidance on Monday morning.
 The company provided earnings per share (EPS) guidance of $1.53-$1.59 for the period.
 The company issued revenue guidance of -.

-A number of equities research analysts have weighed in on the company.
-Credit Suisse Group lifted their target price on American Homes 4 Rent from $42.00 to $44.00 and gave the company a neutral rating in a research report on Monday, April 25th.
-KeyCorp initiated coverage on American Homes 4 Rent in a research report on Tuesday, February 1st.
-They issued a sector weight rating for the company.
-JPMorgan Chase & Co. reduced their price target on American Homes 4 Rent from $46.00 to $44.00 and set an overweight rating for the company in a research report on Tuesday, March 22nd.
-StockNews.com initiated coverage on American Homes 4 Rent in a research report on Thursday, March 31st.
-They issued a hold rating for the company.
-Finally, BMO Capital Markets initiated coverage on American Homes 4 Rent in a research report on Thursday, April 14th.
-They issued an outperform rating and a $46.00 price target for the company.
-Nine investment analysts have rated the stock with a hold rating, twelve have issued a buy rating and one has given a strong buy rating to the company’s stock.
-Based on data from MarketBeat.com, American Homes 4 Rent presently has an average rating of Buy and a consensus target price of $45.28.

 About American Homes 4 Rent (Get Rating)